caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 -  edl2ui enhanced (by Lucas Carvalho)
 -  several warnings (mainly on mac osx) solved
 -  capolyline was not resizing correctly, this has been now corrected
--  a string containing a semicolumn was only displayed up to the semicolumn, this is corrected now.
+-  a string containing a semicolon was only displayed up to the semicolon, this is corrected now.
 -  cacamera and cascan2d got display of selected values and readback values with different representations and may therefore write values to the CS
 -  soft variable bug corrected (was not always found when writing)
 -  catextentry got input dialogs (filedialog in case of strings, otherwise simple dialog)